hung108/git-github/README.md

+# git-github
-# git-github this is my first try to learn git
+this is my first try to learn git.
+I am nervous.